-Manhattan voters approved a sales tax increase in November 2016 that will provide additional funding for street repairs and Safe Routes to School projects.
+Manhattan voters approved a sales tax increase in November 2016 that provides additional funding for street repairs and Safe Routes to School projects.

 The measure increased the City's sales tax from 8.75% to 8.95% on April 1, 2017.
 It will sunset after 10 years.
-The special tax is expected to generate $2 million annually, with $1.9 million dedicated for existing street repairs and the remaining $100,000 going to Safe Routes projects.
+The special tax generates $2 million annually, with 95% dedicated for existing street repairs and the remaining 5% going to Safe Routes to School projects.

 Approximately 95% of the sales tax revenue will be used to repair Manhattan streets.
 We use a Pavement Condition Index (PCI) to rate each street's condition based on pavement type and severity of deficiencies such as cracking, patching, dropoff, potholes and weathering.
 Streets with a PCI below 70 on a scale of 0 to 100 are considered below the acceptable average.
 We currently have more than 150 lane miles in that category.
 These streets will be considered annually for repairs.

 Approximately 5% of revenues collected go to the Safe Routes to School program.
-In 2015, the City accepted a phase I study on potential bicycle and pedestrian improvements near Manhattan's eight elementary schools.
-The plan details sidewalk, crosswalk and other improvements to make walking and biking to school safer for students.
-The second phase of the plan requires funding for implementation.
+The program addresses sidewalk, crosswalk, and other improvements to make walking and biking to school safer for students.